Norwich Bar Billiards

 2b.
 THE BREAK-OFF SHOT

 When there are no balls on the table, a break-off shot will be played.
 The red ball is to be placed on the spot and a white ball is to be placed in the centre of the “D”.
 The break-off shot is initiated by striking the white ball into the red ball.
+Where the red ball is not available (if it has not been returned to baulk when the bar has dropped, for example), the break-off shot will be played with two white balls instead of a red and a white.

 1. The break will be deemed a legal break if the white ball makes contact with the red ball, regardless of whether a foul occurs after the cue ball is struck.